Promoting Healthy Families

 East San Gabriel Coalition for the Homeless

 Gateway Ministry enables APU women to reach out to teenage mothers by serving as counselors, tutors, and friends.
 Activities include making crafts and having a baby shower during the fall semester.
-For more information, contact the Office of Ministry and Service at (626) 812-3028.
+For more information, contact the Spiritual Life at (626) 815-3855.

 Project ACHIEVE Health Clinic – El Monte